 By: Katie Skinner

 This article is for educational purposes only.
 The products mentioned in this article are not intended to diagnose, treat, cure or prevent disease.
 These statements have not been evaluated by the Food and Drug Administration.
-Always consult with your doctor or pharmacist before taking any dietary supplements.
+Always consult with your doctor before taking any dietary supplements.